chrisnmorrison/revista-gatsby-blog-magazine/README.md

 **1. You MUST adhere to our MIT license**

 **What does this mean?** MIT is a very permissive license, and you are free to fork, modify, and redistribute as you please.
-We simply require you to give credit to either 1) Chris, Revista's creator, or 2) <a href='https://mesmerdesign.ca' target='_blank' rel='noopener noreferrer'>Mesmer Design</a>, Chris' web development company.
+We simply require you to give credit to either 1) Chris, Revista's creator, by linking to Revista's Github repo, or 2) <a href='https://mesmerdesign.ca' target='_blank' rel='noopener noreferrer'>Mesmer Design</a>, Chris' web development company.

 **2. You must delete all content in the `/content` folder**

-Except the `/template` folder, which you can optionally use to create a `.md` template for your articles.
-We've kept out old articles to give you a full picture of what a complete site looks like, with 7-10 categories.
-If you keep these articles, they will be repeated across the internet, which is an SEO nightmare for your site, and for others who do the same.
-Also, we've added placeholder (e.g. lorem ipsum, hipsum) to some articles, so you might not want to publish them ;)
+We've left some old files there so that you can see how to structure the `.md` article files.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>